-Prerequisite: High school Math 30-1 or equivalent with a minimum grade of 60% or MATH 100
+Prerequisite: High school Math 30-1 or equivalent with a minimum

 Economic analysis, problems, and policies with emphasis on the Canadian economy; national income and government monetary and fiscal policies; international trade theory, problems, and government policies.

 †ECON 330 Money and Banking [A: 3-0-0]3.